cjimti/iotwifi/README.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-The standard wifi interface **wlan0** should be up unconfigured
+The standard wifi interface **wlan0** should be available, yet unconfigured
-since we are not yet connected to an external access point.
+since we are not yet connected to an external wifi network (access point).

 ```plain
 wlan0: flags=4099<UP,BROADCAST,MULTICAST>  mtu 1500